stephtdouglas/python-3-for-scientists/python3_user_features.rst

 	π = 3.14159

-(sadly, no emoji here, though that functionality may be on the horizon...)
+(Sadly, no emoji here, though that functionality may be on the horizon.)

 Use caution if you're planning to share your code, though, as it's fairly easy to produce illegible code this way.